Debdeep Mukhopadhyay: Early life, education and academic career

-Debdeep Mukhopadhyay was born on 31 October 1977 in Howrah, a twin town of Kolkata.
+Debdeep Mukhopadhyay was born on 31 October 1977 in Howrah, West Bengal a twin town of Kolkata.
 He completed his B.Tech from the Indian Institute of Technology Kharagpur in 2001.
 He completed his M.S. and Ph.D. from the same institute in 2004 and 2007, respectively.
 His PhD thesis was awarded the Techno-Inventor Award (Best PhD Award) by the Indian Semiconductors Association in 2008.
 He served as an assistant professor at the Department of Computer Science and Engineering, Indian Institute of Technology Madras between 2007 and 2008.
-He joined the Department of Computer Science and Engineering, Indian Institute of Technology Kharagpur as an assistant professor in 2008 and is currently a professor.
+He joined the Department of Computer Science and Engineering, Indian Institute of Technology Kharagpur as an assistant professor in 2008 and is currently the Institute Chair Professor.

-He also served as a visiting faculty at the Polytechnic Institute of New York University, Brooklyn, USA, visiting scientist at the CYSREN, School of Computer Science and Engineering of Nanyang Technological University, Singapore, and visiting associate professor at the Department of Computer Science of New York University Shanghai, China.
+At IIT Kharagpur, he initiated the Secured Embedded Architecture Laboratory (SEAL), focusing on hardware security.
+Prior to that, he held visiting appointments as a visiting professor in the School of Computer Engineering at New York University Abu Dhabi (NYUAD); a visiting scientist at the Cyber Security Research Centre (CYSREN), School of Computer Science and Engineering, Nanyang Technological University, Singapore; a visiting associate professor in the Department of Computer Science at New York University Shanghai, China; and visiting faculty at the Polytechnic Institute of New York University, Brooklyn, United States.